 If it’s working, the easy part is done!

 Now we need to make a few quick changes to the configuration files.

 - First, we need to navigate into the http.conf file.
 Use the command below.

 sudo nano /private/etc/apache2/httpd.conf

 - Now use the terminal search feature (Ctrl + W) to find and uncomment (remove the ‘#’) the following lines:

 For Mojave, High Sierra, or PHP 7 uncomment:

 #LoadModule php7_module libexec/apache2/libphp7.so

-Then, using the same search (ctrl + w) find and comment out (add a ‘#’ in front of each line) to the following:
+- Next, using the same search (Ctrl + W) find and comment out (add a ‘#’ in front of each line) the following lines: